• Skip to primary navigation

 ‘In the modern world, global warming is one of the most popular topics causing many environmental difficulties and tough challenges arising from its serious consequences.’

 This is a very typical sentence from an essay that is trying to be overly complex.
-This student has tried to put four simple ideas into one paragraph and the result is an awkward and incoherent sentence.
-They have lost control of the grammar and this affects the meaning.
-When meaning is affected it stops the reading understanding what is being said and that is really bad for you IELTS writing band scores.
+This student has tried to put four simple ideas into one paragraph, resulting in an awkward and incoherent sentence.
+They have lost control of the grammar, and this affects the meaning.
+When meaning is affected, it stops the reading understanding of what is being said, and that isn’t good for your IELTS writing band scores.

 1. Global warming is a common topic these days.